abhish3kjaswal/simon-game-javascript-website/README.md

 a simon game website of javascript .

 # features :
--> users can play the drum kit .
--> users can play different music beats and enjoy.
+-> users can play a very interesting game that is simon game.
--> users can get to know about many concepts of how to build  javascript website.
+-> users can get to know about many concepts.

 # technology used:
 -> htm5